Akki1198/ansible-zero-to-hero/Day-04/01-roles.md

 # Ansible Roles

+Roles in Ansible - Roles in Ansible is a foleder of vars, tasks, handler, template, files, to reach a modularity and readability roles is used in structured way.

 An Ansible role is a reusable, self-contained unit of automation that is used to organize and manage tasks, variables, files, templates, and handlers in a structured way.